dunsborough-western-australia-humpback-whales-cover

 Must-See Natural Attractions in Dunsborough: From Beaches to Caves

-The South West region of Western Australia, is a popular holiday destination known for its beautiful beaches, picturesque landscapes, and a relaxed atmosphere.
+The South West region of Western Australia is a popular holiday destination known for its beautiful beaches, picturesque landscapes, and a relaxed atmosphere.
 You’ll find quaint towns brimming with hospitality dotting the coast.
 Perhaps none more than those around Dunsborough.

 Dunsborough’s Natural Attractions

 Meelup Beach: No visit to Dunsborough would be complete without a trip to the beach.
-This beautiful, family-friendly sandy playground offers calm waters and is ideal for swimming, snorkeling, and picnics.
+This beautiful, family-friendly sandy playground offers calm waters and is ideal for swimming, snorkelling, and picnics.
 Protected by Geographe Bay, Meelup Beach and its serene, crystal clear waters attract visitors from around the world.
 The beach also has all the necessary facilities, like excellent public change rooms, toilets and showers.

 Cape Naturaliste Lighthouse: Although not a natural attraction per se, it certainly helps visitors enjoy one.
 When you reserve a guided tour of the lighthouse, you’ll take in the breathtaking views of the surrounding coastline and the span of Geographe Bay.
-When visiting the lighthouse, visitors can learn more about the fascinating maritime history of the Cape region, hear tales of ships wrecks off the formidable coastline, hear about the hardships of life as a lighthouse keeper and learn more about the functions of this amazing working lighthouse.
+When visiting the lighthouse, visitors can learn more about the fascinating maritime history of the Cape region, hear tales of shipwrecks off the formidable coastline, hear about the hardships of life as a lighthouse keeper and learn more about the functions of this amazing working lighthouse.

 The Cape Naturaliste Lighthouse